-You can intraday trade in commodity F&O on commodity products like metals, energy products like oil & gases and agro-based commodities.
+You can do intraday commodity trading in F&O on commodity products like metals, energy products like oil & gases and agro-based commodities.

 The exchanges where you can trade commodity F&O are MCX, NCDEX, ICEX, NMCE and ACE.
 Out of which MCX is the biggest platform.